-It's important to note that operations with integers are fast and exact (but can easily overflow) while operations with floating points are slower and approximate.
+It's important to note that operations with integers are fast and exact (but can easily overflow - albeit not with Python's base int) while operations with floating points are slower and approximate.
 Because of this slowness, floating point operations (flops) dominate calculation intensity and are used as the metric for the amount of work being done - a multiplication (or division) combined with an addition (or subtraction) is one flop.
 We'll talk a lot about flops in the unit on linear algebra.